kaspagang/kaspy/README.md

 ## Issues
     - version checking not working properly
+    - Deal with `KaspaNetwork` when it is not in use (i.e. shut it down)
 ## To Do
     - Fix breaking issue
     - Clean up, lots of unused code left in place.